 5. Extraordinary Customer Service

 The never-ending pursuit of excellence keeps customers so satisfied that they tell others how well they were treated when doing business with you.
 Moving the product or service you deliver into the realm of the extraordinary by delivering higher than expected levels of service to each and every customer.
-Key facets include: dedication to customer satisfaction by every employee; providing immediate response; no buck passing; going above and beyond the call of duty; consistent on-time delivery; delivering what you promise before AND after the sale; a zero-defects and error-free-delivery process and recruiting outstanding people to deliver your customer service.
+Key facets include a dedication to customer satisfaction by every employee; providing immediate response; no buck passing; going above and beyond the call of duty; consistent on-time delivery; delivering what you promise before AND after the sale; a zero-defects and error-free-delivery process and recruiting outstanding people to deliver your customer service.
 Extraordinary service builds fortunes in repeat customers, whereas poor service will drive your customers to your competition.

 6. Courtesy system

 A powerful system that improves the interpersonal skills of your team and changes the spirit of your organization.
 It involves speaking to colleagues politely and pleasantly, without sarcasm or parody, and treating them at least as well as you would want them to treat your customers.
 This will help your team to feel worthwhile and important, which makes for pleasant social contacts at work.
-It also motivates them to provide extraordinary service, encourages them to be consistently pleasant in all of their dealings and to relate to customers in a warm, human and natural manner.
+It also motivates them to provide extraordinary service, encourages them to be consistently pleasant in all of their dealings, and to relate to customers in a warm, human, and natural manner.
 This results in better, warmer, stronger, more trusting relationships and longer-term bonds with your customers.

 7. Product or service integrity